ARAIDevHub/arai_ai_agents/docs/cli-guide.md

-# ARIA CLI Usage Guide
+# ARAI CLI Usage Guide

-The **ARIA AI Agents** command-line interface (CLI) offers a straightforward way to manage your AI agents, create media content (seasons/episodes), and schedule or force posts.
+The **ARAI AI Agents** command-line interface (CLI) offers a straightforward way to manage your AI agents, create media content (seasons/episodes), and schedule or force posts.
 This guide will walk you through the main menu options and typical use cases.

 ---